 - Features.
 There is so much that has been discovered technologically, and a lot more yet to come.
-For this reason, you also need to consider features your sample pad comes with.
-The best sample pad, of course, has multiple connections, and a wide range of sounds to choose from.
+For this reason, you also need to consider the features your samples and loops pad comes with.
+The best samples and loops pad, of course, has multiple connections, and a wide range of sounds to choose from.

 All these factors can be summarized in your preference.
 And every one of us knows what is best for them.